FrenkPr/Tetris/README.md

-Tetris game made with raylib in C language
+Tetris game made in C language with raylib library